Proportional representation in the United Kingdom: History

-Some British political parties, campaign groups and campaigners have long argued that the current first-past-the-post voting system used for Parliamentary elections should be replaced with a proportional representation electoral system.
-British lawyer Thomas Hare invented (or perfected) single transferable voting, a candidate-based proportional representation election system in the 1850s.
-British philosopher John Stuart Mill endorsed PR in his book Considerations on Representative Government.
 From 1918 to 1929, Scottish school boards (educational authorities of counties and large cities) were elected using STV.
 STV was used from 1918 to 1950 to elect university MPs, representing the university constituencies of Cambridge, Oxford, Combined English Universities, Combined Scottish Universities and Dublin University (up to 1922).
 Five of these constituencies (Combined English Universities, Combined Scottish Universities, Dublin University, Oxford University, and Cambridge University) were multi-member seats, electing two or three MPs; the other two had a single seat each.
-The Representation of the People Act stipulated that university elections were to use STV.
+The Representation of the People Act 1918 stipulated that university elections were to use STV.
 STV was used for the 1919 Sligo municipal election.
 STV was also used for Northern Ireland elections circa 1920.

-The devolved states of Scotland, Wales, and Northern Ireland use STV or an additional-member system (AMS) to elect their legislatures.